-General condition of the line approaching completion.
+163. At the close of this year General condition of the line approaching completion.

-163. At the close of this year it will thus be seen, with the exception of the Sutlej bridge, of a gap of 6 miles in the Larkana Division, and of a part of the Laki cuttings, the line was ready to be opened for traffic, and this was effected early in the next year.
+At the close of this year it will thus be seen, with the exception of the Sutlei bridge of a gap of 6 miles the Sutlej bridge, of a gap of 6 miles in the Larkana Division, and of a part of the Laki cuttings, the line was ready to be opened for traffic, and this was effected early in the next year.